Student-centric advice and objective recommendations

 7. Conditional Appointment Offer (CAO)

 Upon passing both Phase II and the PFT, candidates receive a Conditional Appointment Offer (CAO).
-Hiring is contingent upon the successful completion of a background check, medical examination, and other components.
+Hiring is contingent upon the successful completion of a background check, polygraph test, medical examination, and other components.
 Candidates will receive their CAO shortly after passing their PFT and will have five days to accept or reject the offer.

 8. Background Investigation and Medical Check